 What Is a Corporate or Business Tax?

 A corporate or business tax is charged on the profits of a company.
-The figure used as a basis for taxes differs depending on the business type.
+The figure used as a basis for taxes varies, depending on the business type.

 - Small business owners pay tax on Schedule C as part of their personal tax return.

 - Partners in partnerships and LLC owners are taxed on their share of business net income.

 - Corporations are taxed on net earnings.